 These feelings of chest palpitations result in people with anxiety symptoms ending up in the emergency room.
 The first few times the symptoms of a panic attack can resemble a heart attack.
 You need a doctor to check you out to be sure.
 People who have frequent panic attacks come to recognize the difference as they have been through this before.
 Unless you are sure, it is wise to get this checked out.
-One sure way to tell the difference is to try slow breathing and hold your breath of a few seconds between breaths.
+One sure way to tell the difference is to try slow breathing and hold your breath for a few seconds between breaths.
 As the breaths slow down the symptoms should subside if this is a panic attack.

 Anxiety prevents swallowing.

 Anxiety can constrict your throat and make it hard to swallow.
 That feeling of choking that can happen before anything has entered your mouth likely is anxiety.
 Fear of something bad happening can create the same symptoms you feared.

 Anxiety kicks in the flight mode.

 High levels of anxiety prepare you to run, There may be trembling in the legs like a car revving up to take off.
 You may develop the restless feeling and want to run.
 Some people report jelly-like legs.
 Sweating and shivering may also be caused by anxiety.

 Some experience this as a loss of appetite, others feel nauseous and unable to eat.
 You might also have feelings of wanting to throw up.
 All of these digestive interfering results of anxiety are the body’s ways of lightening the load and diverting blood from the stomach to prepare you to flee.
 If you really do need to run, all well and good.
 But if you, like many other people in modern life, have more anxiety than you need, these digestive irritations can do harm to your digestive system over time.